forquare/hashbang0.com/content/post/2008-02-04-macbook-air-vs-eee-pc-vs-oqo.md

 It's spacious 13.3" screen boasts a native resolution of 1280x800 and has a micro-DVI out for an extra external monitor, presumably the graphics card can support resolutions of at least 1280x1024 as my MacBook does.
 The MacBook Air comes with a nice backlit keyboard, along with a trackpad that uses the new multi-touch technology, so you can use those pinch and sweep gestures like the iPod Touch and iPhone.
 Speakers are built in, but you only get mono, not stereo oddly enough.
 Like the MacBook and MBP, it also has an in-built microphone for those OS X voice commands.
 Lets not forget about the iSight either, the microphone and iSight means that you can video conference wherever you have network coverage.
 Technical specs include the Intel Core 2 Duo (C2D) running at 1.6GHz or 1.8GHz (£190 to upgrade the base configuration), 2GB RAM by default (not upgradable) and a 80GB hard drive, or a 64GB solid state hard drive (high end MBA only), 1xUSB 2.0 and presumably the same 5200mAh battery that comes in a standard MacBook (should last around 5 hours).
-Networking includes bluetooth and wireless, ethernet is available via a USB adaptor.
+Networking includes Bluetooth and wireless, Ethernet is available via a USB adaptor.
 One thing to note is that there is no Firewire ports.
 Prices range from £1,199 for the base model and £2.028 for the base solid state hard drive option.
 Portability: \*\*\*\*
 Computing power: \*\*\*\*